 I would like to acknowledge comments and suggestions from the editor Victor Aguirregabiria plus two anonymous reviewers.
 I gratefully acknowledge Antonio Fernandois and Nico Álvarez for data assistance with Bloomberg.
 I also thank seminar participants at the Central Bank of Chile, the International Finance Conference 2020 and the Econometric Research in Finance Workshop 2020.
-Comments are welcome at cmadeira@bcentral.cl.
-All errors are my own.
+Comments are welcome at carlosmadeira2009@u.northwestern.edu.
+Any errors are my own.